Gene Expression: Molecular Basis and Medical Relevance

 Module code: BS3010

-In this module you will study the expression of protein-coding genes.
-We will look at the environment of a gene in the nucleus, transcription, processing of mRNA and production of multiple mRNA sequences from each gene, export of mRNA into the cytoplasm, proof-reading of mRNA, and regulation by small RNA molecules.
-At all of these stages, we will examine the mechanisms by which the level is controlled and fidelity maintained, and will address the origins of disease when these mechanisms fail.
+This module follows the expression of protein-coding genes by looking at the environment of a gene in the nucleus, transcription, the processing of mRNA and production of multiple mRNA sequences from each gene, export of mRNA into the cytoplasm, proof-reading of mRNA, to the regulation by small RNA molecules.
+At all of these stages, we examine the mechanisms by which the level is controlled and fidelity maintained, and we address the origins of disease when these mechanisms fail.